fortify/sample-parser/README.md

    - Enum class that implements `com.fortify.plugin.spi.VulnerabilityAttribute` interface and contains custom attributes definitions must be updated if any changes in custom attributes definitions are required.
      New attributes must be added there or existed attributes definitions must be modified
    - If any changes in vulnerability template are required to modify the way how vulnerabilities are represented in SSC UI, file which location is defined by issue-parser -> view-template section must be edited
-   - If it is necessary, plugin localization files which locations are defined plugin-info -> resources -> localization sections must be modified
+   - If it is necessary, plugin localization files whose locations are defined plugin-info -> resources -> localization sections must be modified
    - Increase __plugin version__ in plugin.xml descriptor
    - Increase __data version__ in plugin.xml descriptor.
 It will be indicator for SSC that new version of the plugin provides data in new format
    - Plugin can be built and distributed to the users
 5) There is no parser to process a scan
-  - engine type provided with scan is different to engine type provided by parser plugin or no plugin of specified engine type is registered with SSC
+  - engine type provided with scan is different from the engine type provided by parser plugin or there is no installed/enabled plugin of specified engine type in SSC
   - parser plugin registration failed - check plugin container logs and SSC logs for any errors
+6) Will my plugin developed for SSC/PluginFramework 17.10 work automatically with SSC/PluginFramework 17.20 ?
+  - There is a high probability that your plugin will also be compatible with 17.20 - however, due to significant improvements and validations added in SSC 17.20, you must be prepared to test your plugin with SSC/PluginFramework 17.20 and update your plugin to be compatible if needed.

+TODOS:
+- make additional improvements to structure.
+- remove extraneous configuration details that can cause confusion for future debugging such as customization of plugin folders/log paths.
+-